SovereignCloudStack/docs/docs/04-operating-scs/08-backups/user_data_backups.md

 :::

-Ephemeral Storage disks of virtual machines can be backed up to Glance images easily by using the `createImage` Compute API action or the corresponding client command:
+Ephemeral Storage disks of virtual machines can be backed up to Glance images easily by using the `createImage` Compute API action or the corresponding OpenStack client command:

 ```bash
 openstack server image create --name $IMAGE_NAME $SERVER_NAME_OR_ID